Stabbath/world-gen-prototype/README.md

 		-  If they move at the *exact* same speed, we should maybe merge the 2 plates?
 I'm not sure how that would work; I guess the *exact* same speed is probably something that never actually really happens.
 	- If the 2 plates move towards each other, the boundary is convergent.

+**Possible Pitfalls:**
+- Poles being too close to the center of a plate can cause it to move extremely slowly, which may not be desirable.
+- There might be issues if we attribute directions to plates completely randomly, e.g. if they all move in the same direction and/or very slowly.
+I think a robust system where new rifts appear etc could probably solve this on its own, but it may make it take very long for the generation to yield a visually interesting world.

 ### Addendum:
 **TODO:** note that boundaries themselves *also* move.
 I can't remember what solution I had proposed for this, but I think either we:
 - Need to calculate a velocity for the fault based on its adjoining plates (maybe complicated, maybe inaccurate?); or